abhiram-s2002/racer/PRIVACY_POLICY.md

-# Privacy Policy for Racer Marketplace
+# Privacy Policy for GeoMart

 **Last Updated:** January 24, 2025

 ## 1. Introduction

-Welcome to Racer Marketplace ("we," "our," or "us").
+Welcome to GeoMart ("we," "our," or "us").
 We are committed to protecting your privacy and ensuring you understand how we collect, use, and safeguard your information when you use our mobile application and services.

 This Privacy Policy explains:
 - What personal information we collect